EternalAbby/Dependency-Injection-Extravagant.luau/Matrix/README.md

-# Placeholder module
+# Matrix module

 ## What is this module?

-This is a template for any future module.
-This will be repurposed soon.
+This is the Matrix module.

+TBA

 ## Author's note

-Placeholder text.

-~ Placeholder module.
+Thank you for using the Matrix module.

+TBA

+~ Matrix module made by Abby (@EternalAbby).

 ## Prerequisite

-- Item 1
-- Item 2
+- TypeCheck v0.4.0